scarletquasar/MelonRuntime/projects/melon-docs/Index.md

 > **Note**
 >
 > `ASP.NET 6` is needed by Melon as core framework and `Node.js` is needed because it comes with `npm`,
-> that is needed to install, make and execute projects
+> that is needed to install, make and execute projects.
+These requirements are needed to execute the runtime
+> in an easy way.
+You can also execute Melon runtime by compiling the source code.